Core and Foundation Subjects

 Sex and Relationship Education (SRE)

 SRE is a combination of Science and PSHE learning that enables children to understand the key differences between the genders and the human life cycle within the context of growing responsibility as they mature and positive social relationships.
 Parents are notified by letter and invited to view the content of this section of work prior to its commencement.
 Parents may withdraw their child from the PSHE aspects of this programme according to Government guidelines.
+Please note that withdrawal requests must be put in writing.

 Children receive 2 hours of P.E. per week.
 Children develop the skills and strategies to play football, basketball, cricket, netball, hockey, rounders, stoolball, tag-rugby, volleyball and athletics.
 Children learn how to prepare their bodies for exercise and evaluate their performance.
 Our gymnasium is purpose-built, spacious and well-equipped for activities such as gymnastics and movement.
 There are many sports clubs and teams, and outdoor and adventurous activities allows children access to map work, fieldwork and residential visits.
 The Redhill and Reigate Primary Schools Sports Association organises competitions, leagues and tournaments for many sports, in which we participate.